ArjunHollaM/Quiz/README.md

 This is a Science and Technology Quiz.
 Execute the 'main.py' file to sart the quiz.
 All you have to do is to respond for the questions that are asked.
-You can use lifelines if you are unsure about an answer.Just type 'life' instead of the answer.
 The instructions,lifelinees,no. of players are explained in the Quiz itself.
 # Description
 In this project you will be testing your knowledge on the topic 'Science and Technology'